xf-zhao/xf-zhao.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. student in University of Hamburg
+# subtitle:
 profile:
   align: right
-  image: xufeng_rectangle.png
+  # image: xufeng_rectangle.png
-  # image: xufeng_square.png
+  image: xufeng_square.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     with a focus on developing advanced AI for both digital and embodied agent autonomy